Cybercrime has become an all-too-familiar topic in today’s global headlines.

 This article takes a look at cybercrime’s rapid evolution, with a focus on the most prevalent and damaging trends of the past decade.

-The History of Cybercrime up to 2010
+The History of Cybercrime

 If there was a Cybercrime Hall of Infamy, its halls would be lined with the names and faces of noted attackers whose “groundbreaking” work caught the eye of federal investigators and the envy of fellow hackers.
 In chronological order, here are several notable firsts—and the perpetrators behind them: